jidongxiao/networksecurity/labs/remotedns/README.md

 ## Remote DNS Cache Poisoning Attack (aka, the Dan Kaminsky Attack)

-**Note**: If you completed [Lab 11 Subdomain Takeover](https://github.com/jidongxiao/networksecurity/tree/main/labs/subdomain), you need to do the following clean up work on VM2 before start this lab.
+**Note**: If you completed the [Subdomain Takeover Lab](https://github.com/jidongxiao/networksecurity/tree/main/labs/subdomain), you need to do the following clean up work on VM2 before start this lab.

 1.  delete /etc/bind/db.cnn.com